-• Avanti Fashion (© 808/924-1668 and 808/922-2828): In authentic prints from the 1930s and '40s reproduced on silk, Avanti aloha shirts and sportswear elevate tropical garb from high kitsch to high chic.
-Casual, comfortable, easy care, and light as a cloud, the silks look vintage but cost a fraction of collectibles prices.
-The nostalgic treasures are available in retail stores statewide, but the best selection is at the retail stores in Waikiki.
+- prints from the 1930s and '40s reproduced on silk, Avanti aloha shirts and sportswear elevate tropical garb from high kitsch to high chic.
+Casual, comfortable, easily cared for, and light as a cloud, the silks look vintage but cost a fraction of collectibles' prices.
+The nostalgic treasures are available in retail stores statewide, but the best selection is in Waikiki.
 See p.
-239.
+235. - Bailey's Antiques & Aloha Shirts (© 808/734-7628): Bailey's has one of the largest vintage aloha-shirt collections in Honolulu, with prices ranging from inexpensive to sky-high.
+Old Levi's jeans, mandarin jackets, vintage vases, household items, shawls, purses, and an eye-popping